kolyaka32/tic-tak-toe-on-SDL-net/README.md

 3. Also you can build project by yourself, watch point 'Instalation for own use'.

 ## Usage
-Your goal - to mark all mines at game field.
-To achieve this at all cells located different digits - numbers of mines near this cell.
-Depend on this information you can understand, where mines are located and label it using right click.
-To open cell, you can use left click.

 Also you can change numbers of width, height and mines count and other usefull things from "settings.ini" file.

 ## Instalation for own use